PandasThumb/pandasthumb.github.io/_posts/2019/2019-12-06-Is-Algorithmic Specified-Complexity-Useless-for-Analyzing-Evolution.md

 <strong>Another Issue</strong>

 </p><p>
-Specified-complexity Arguments about evolution have another problem.
+Specified-complexity arguments about evolution have another problem.
-Whether they are for ASC or for the earlier quantity CSI, the change of the genotype under normal evolutionary processes is modeled by a function applied to the genotype.
+Whether they are for ASC or for the earlier criterion CSI, the change of the genotype under normal evolutionary processes is modeled by a function applied to the genotype.
 This might be a description of what mutation does to a genome, if we allow random functions.
 But it is not a good description